Lionel Jospin: Political career

-After his graduation from the ENA in 1965, Jospin entered the Ministry of Foreign Affairs as secretary of Foreign Affairs.
+Throughout Jospin's career his public image was, as summarized by John Gaffney of Aston University, "dour, grumpy, rather cold, prone to temper and exasperation ('austere')".
+After his graduation from the ÉNA in 1965, Jospin entered the Ministry of Foreign Affairs as secretary of foreign affairs.
 He became in charge of economic cooperation there, and worked with Ernest-Antoine Seillière, future leader of the MEDEF employers' union.

 Representative of a generation of left-wingers who criticized the old SFIO Socialist Party, he joined a Trotskyist group, the Internationalist Communist Organization (OCI) in the 1960s, before entering the renewed Socialist Party (PS) in 1971.
-Joining François Mitterrand's circle, he became the second highest-ranking member of the party in 1979, then its First Secretary when Mitterrand was elected president of France in 1981.
+Joining François Mitterrand's circle, he became the second highest-ranking member of the party in 1979, then its first secretary when Mitterrand was elected president in 1981.
 When President Mitterrand decided, in 1982–83, to change his economic policy to give priority to the struggle against inflation and for a hard currency, Jospin justified his choice.
 After Laurent Fabius was chosen as prime minister in 1984, a rivalry between these two political heirs of Mitterrand broke out when they competed for the leadership of the 1986 legislative campaign.

-In 1988, after Mitterrand's reelection, Jospin left the PS leadership, and, though Mitterrand considered naming him prime minister, he was nominated for minister of education.
-Under Jospin's tenure as education minister, teacher training was consolidated, the lycees and universities were reformed, teachers' salaries improved, and technical and vocational education were reformed, which the socialists saw as a means of improving economic performance, tackling youth unemployment, and attaining social justice.
+In 1988, after Mitterrand's reelection, Jospin left the PS leadership and, though Mitterrand considered naming him prime minister, he was nominated for minister of education.
+Under Jospin's tenure as education minister, teacher training was consolidated, the lycées and universities were reformed, teachers' salaries improved, and technical and vocational education were reformed, which the socialists saw as a means of improving economic performance, tackling youth unemployment, and attaining social justice.

 Jospin's rivalry with Fabius intensified and caused an internal crisis, notably during the Rennes Congress (1990).
-The party's mitterrandist faction split because Jospin's followers allied with the other factions to prevent Fabius's election as First Secretary.
+The party's mitterrandist faction split because Jospin's followers allied with the other factions to prevent Fabius's election as first secretary.
 This damaged Jospin's relationship with Mitterrand and, after the Socialist Party's failure in the March 1992 local elections, Jospin was not included in the new government formed by Pierre Bérégovoy.